 Treatments for IIS/

 Fascial Counterstrain alleviates chronic fascia and muscle tension from the body via a gentle, hands-on process that "deactivates" the body’s deep fascial pain receptors by draining trapped cytokines/inflammation from the inter-cell or interstitial tissue space.
-The combination of cytokine/inflammation drainage and pain receptor deactivation gives Fascial Counterstrain immediate effect and excellent carry over.

 To read more about the Fascial Counterstrain techniques, visit counterstrain.com by clicking the link below and view the "For Patients" page.
 To learn more about the originator, Brian Tuckey, PT, OCS, JSCSCI, visit counterstrain.com by clicking the link below and view the "For Practitioners" page.
 Also available on this page is a pilot study video which shows the diameter of a vein that is engorged to nearly twice its normal size by backpressure from a fascial constriction, and how it normalizes within minutes after Brian provides the necessary treatment.
 The link to this video is under "Tools to Learn More" near the bottom of the page.